ansible-community/project-template/README.md

 ## Governance

 > Update this section with relevant information and URLs.
+If the project has a docsite, have this information there.

 The process of decision making in this project is based on discussing and finding consensus among participants.